 Mike served three terms on the Pinellas County Construction Licensing Board.
 He was a committee member for the American Society of Civil Engineers (ASCE) that rewrote the updates for the newly published ASCE 24-14 “Flood Resistant Design and Construction” National Standard.

-Robert E. McGee, III currently serves as the Director of Marketing and Corporate Communications for Pennoni.
+Robert E. McGee, III currently serves as Associate Vice President and Director of Marketing and Corporate Communications for Pennoni.
 He is responsible for the internal and external marketing and communications efforts of the firm.
 Bob is a seasoned marketing professional and brings more than 15 years of experience in a broad range of marketing and communications.
 His current role with the firm includes managing the marketing and communications staff in functional areas of proposals, communications, public relations, marketing plans/campaigns, conferences and tradeshows, working with business development staff to develop client relations; and assisting with the day-to-day application of CRM.
 In addition to the day-to-day supervision and leadership of this service division, his team also has responsibility for maintaining resume and experience data on Pennoni’s nearly 1200 employees and the corporate history of both the firm and its projects.

 Stacey M. McPeak serves as Vice President, Chief Financial Officer, and Treasurer.
 She joined Pennoni in 1991 and is a Certified Public Accountant.
 She has extensive experience in forecasting and budgeting, cash management, and Federal Acquisition Regulations (FAR).
 Stacey is responsible for managing the financial systems that supply management with timely and reliable information necessary to make sound business decisions.
 She is a trusted advisor to owners, shareholders, and executives on accounting, finance, and tax matters.
 She also serves as an administrator of the 401(k) and ESOP.
 Stacey earned her bachelor’s degree in accounting and her master’s degree in taxation from Widener University.